Learn to Meditate

 Check out our recent blog post on: Learning to Meditate

-Patricia was introduced to meditation practice by a Zen/Episcopal priest in 1986.
-She holds a masters degree in Contemplative Psychotherapy from Naropa University and has been in private practice in Boulder since 1992.
-She is student of Sakyong Mipham Rinpoche and has served in various capacities at the Boulder Shambhala Center.
+BIO: Patricia was introduced to meditation practice by a Zen/Episcopal priest in 1986, and has been a Student of Sakyong Mipham Rinpoche since 1995.
+In 2014, she was appointed to oversee The Sakyong Wangmo’s service internationally.
+Patricia holds a masters degree in Contemplative Psychotherapy from Naropa University and has been in private practice in Boulder since 1992.

 Financial aid is available for this program.